Wisconsin

 Does Wisconsin have a data privacy law that affects AI meeting tools?

-Not yet.
-As of April 2026, Wisconsin has no comprehensive consumer data privacy law.
-The legislature introduced Assembly Bill 172 and Senate Bill 166 in 2025, which would establish data protection requirements if enacted.
+No. Wisconsin has no comprehensive consumer data privacy law.
+The legislature introduced Assembly Bill 172 and Senate Bill 166 in 2025 to establish data protection requirements, but both bills failed to pass before the 2025-2026 legislative session ended on March 23, 2026.
 The wiretapping statute (§ 968.31) remains the primary legal framework governing AI meeting recordings.

 Can my employer use AI to record workplace meetings in Wisconsin?